DeshyDan/Whatsapp-Group-Mood-Monitor/README.md

 # Whatsapp Mood Monitor

+### NOTE: I will no longer be maintaining this because inspecting the elements I want to work with is tiring and takes a lot of manual work.

 This is a tool for analyising the mood of a Whatsapp group between a certain period of time.

 ## Table of contents